SammyK/LaravelFacebookSdk/README.md

 ### Login From Page Tab

+> **TokenMismatchException:** By default your Page tab will throw a `TokenMismatchException` when you try to view it in Facebook.
+[See how to fix this issue](#getting-a-tokenmismatchexception-with-canvas-apps).

 If your app lives within the context of a Facebook Page tab, that is the same as an app canvas and the "Login From App Canvas" method will also work to obtain an access token.
 But a Page tab also has additional data in the signed request.